akonstodata/CT_crash_analysis/README.md

 Conclusions
 ------------
-A visual analysis of accident frequency on I-84 reveals easy-to-observe patterns that trend to traffic volume and seasonal peaks.
+A visual analysis of accident frequency on I-84 reveals easy-to-observe patterns that trend to traffic volume and seasonal accident peaks.
 It reveals higher crash frequency surrounding on- and off-ramps (e.g. Southington), which may be useful for allocation of monitoring resources.
 Further planned analyses include adding severity and DUI information to the time- and location-specific visualizations.

 References
 ------------